Ask Elton

 The Eye

-Our eyes allow us see the visual image of the environment.
+Our eyes allow us to see the visual image of the environment around us.

-This image is converted into electrical signals that are then sent via the optic nerve to the brain.
+The retina converts the image into electrical signals, which are then sent along the optic nerve to the brain.

 Cones

-Cones are spread throughout the retina but are especially concentrated in a central area called the fovea.
+Cones are spread throughout the retina but are particularly concentrated in the fovea, near the centre of the retina.

-When we want to read or inspect fine detail, we move our heads and eyes until the image of interest falls onto the fovea.
+When we want to read or inspect fine detail, we move our eyes so that the image falls on the fovea.

 To see more, you must subscribe for licence "Microlight" or sesssion "Human Factors"